Ihovanna/personal_portfolio/README.md

 # Personal Portfolio Site
-This portfolio site was creating solely using HTML, CSS, and JavaScript scripst as needed for animation.
+This portfolio site was creating solely using HTML, CSS, and JavaScript scripts as needed for animation.